-GANs are a class of parameterized implicit generative models \citep{goodfellow2014generative}.
-The method approximates drawing samples from a true distribution $\boldc \sim \Prob_{r}$ by instead employing a latent variable $\boldz$ and a parameterized deterministic generator function $\tboldc = g_{\theta}(\boldz)$ to produce samples $\tboldc \sim \Prob_{g}$.
-Initial work on GANs minimizes the Jensen-Shannon divergence between the distributions.
+\paragraph{Generative Adversarial Networks} GANs are a class of parameterized implicit generative models \citep{goodfellow2014generative}.
+The method approximates drawing samples from a true distribution $\boldz \sim \Prob_{*}$ by instead employing a noise sample $\bolds$ and a parameterized generator function $\tboldz = g_{\theta}(\bolds)$ to produce $\tboldz \sim \Prob_{\boldz}$.
+Initial work on GANs implicitly minimized the Jensen-Shannon divergence between the distributions.
 Recent work on Wasserstein GAN (WGAN) \citep{arjovsky2017wasserstein}, replaces this with the \emph{Earth-Mover} (Wasserstein-1) distance.

-GAN training utilizes two separate models: a \textit{generator} $g_\theta(\boldz)$ maps a latent vector from some easy-to-sample source distribution to a sample and a critic/discriminator $f_w(\boldc)$ aims to distinguish \emph{real} data and \emph{generated} samples from $g_\theta$.
+GAN training utilizes two separate models: a \textit{generator} $g_\theta(\bolds)$ maps a latent vector from some easy-to-sample noise distribution to a sample from a more complex distribution, and a critic/discriminator $f_w(\boldz)$ aims to distinguish \emph{real} data and \emph{generated} samples from $g_\theta$.
 Informally, the generator is trained to fool the critic, and the critic to tell real from generated.
-WGAN training uses the following min-max optimization over generator parameters $\theta$ and critic parameters $w$,
+WGAN training uses the following min-max optimization over generator $\theta$ and critic $w$,